MattiaFerrarini/Web-Update-Checker/README.md

 # Web-Update-Checker

 A Python script to automatically check for modifications to websites of interest.
-The script can notify of changes via the OS alert system (Linux systems only).
+The script can notify of changes via the OS notification system (Linux systems only).

 ## Installation